thomasdavis/backbonetutorials/_posts/2011-02-01-why-would-you-use-backbone.md

 Building single-page web apps or complicated user interfaces will get extremely difficult by simply using [jQuery](http://jquery.com) or [MooTools](http://mootools.net).
 The problem is standard JavaScript libraries are great at what they do - and without realizing it you can build an entire application without any formal structure.
 You will with ease turn your application into a nested pile of jQuery callbacks, all tied to concrete DOM elements.

 I shouldn't need to explain why building something without any structure is a bad idea.
-Of course you can always invent your own way of implement your own way of structuring your application but you miss out on the benefits of the open source community.
+Of course you can always invent your own way of structuring your application but you miss out on the benefits of the open source community.